-We have acted as bond counsel in connection with the issuance of \$ Water Revenue Bonds, Series 2018 (the "Series 2018 Bonds") of the Erie County Water Authority (the "Authority"), a body corporate and politic constituting a public benefit corporation of the State of New York (the "State").
-The Series 2018 Bonds are authorized under and pursuant to the Erie County Water Authority Act, as amended, constituting Title 3 of Article 5 of the Public Authorities Law, Chapter 43-A of the Consolidated Laws of the State (the "Act") and under and pursuant to the Fourth General Water Revenue Bond Resolution adopted by the Authority on July 9, 1992, as amended and supplemented (the "General Resolution" or the "Resolution"), including but not limited to, by the Supplemental Resolution dated August 30, 2016 and the Supplemental Resolution Authorizing the Issuance of Water Revenue Bonds, Series 2018, adopted by the Authority on, 2018 (the "Series 2018 Resolution").
-The Series 2018 Bonds are being issued pursuant to the Act, the General Resolution and the Series 2018 Resolution to, and to pay certain Costs of Issuance of the Series 2018 Bonds.
+We have acted as bond counsel in connection with the issuance of \$

+Water Revenue Bonds, Series 2018 (the "Series 2018 Bonds") of the Erie County Water Authority (the "Authority"), a body corporate and politic constituting a public benefit corporation of the State of New York (the "State").
+The Series 2018 Bonds are authorized under and pursuant to the Erie County Water Authority Act, as amended, constituting Title 3 of Article 5 of the Public Authorities Law, Chapter 43-A of the Consolidated Laws of the State (the "Act") and under and pursuant to the Fourth General Water Revenue Bond Resolution adopted by the Authority on July 9, 1992, as amended and supplemented (the "General Resolution" or the "Resolution"), including but not limited to, by the Supplemental Resolution dated August 30, 2016 and the Supplemental Resolution Authorizing the Issuance of Water Revenue Bonds, Series 2018, adopted by the Authority on June 28, 2018 (the "Series 2018 Resolution").
+The Series 2018 Bonds are being issued pursuant to the Act, the General Resolution and the Series 2018 Resolution to finance the cost of development, acquisition, and construction of certain improvements and additions to the Water System, and to pay certain Costs of Issuance of the Series 2018 Bonds.
 All capitalized terms used herein and not otherwise defined shall have the respective meanings ascribed thereto in the General Resolution or the Series 2018 Resolution.